Differences to remember while investing in fixed deposits and Liquid funds

 - You can redeem your funds in 1 working day.

-- If you sell them before 2 pm, you get the money by evening.
-But if you sell them after 2 pm, you will get the money the next day in the morning.
+- You get the money by evening if you sell them before 2 pm.
+But if you sell them after 2 pm, you will get the money the next morning.

 - You are not charged entry and exit charges.